knack-tactical/PVS-69/Gen3 FOXTROT/README.md

 ## Changes from ECHO to FOXTROT

-The PVS-69 Gen3 FOXTROT is currently in an unprinted BETA.
+The PVS-69 Gen3 FOXTROT is currently in beta testing.
 Take that as a word of caution.
 Please read all the changes.

-(unprinted BETA) FOXTROT changes:
+(Beta testing) FOXTROT changes:
 Expanded inner bore for use with V780 display.

 Condensed overall pod length but moved the display bore deeper in the pod.